Murder of Trisa Thornley: Murder

 On January 23, 1978, a young girl was kidnapped, raped and murdered by a family friend in Ocala, Florida.

-On that fateful day, eight-year-old Trisa Gail Thornley, a third-grade student, was walking back home from school when she encountered 20-year-old Aubrey Dennis Adams Jr., a prison officer of Marion Correctional Institution who was a friend of Thornley's family.
+Eight-year-old Trisa Gail Thornley, a third-grade student, was walking back home from school when she encountered 20-year-old Aubrey Dennis Adams Jr., a prison officer of Marion Correctional Institution who was a friend of Thornley's family.
 Adams reportedly offered to give Thornley a ride, and Thornley entered the car.
-During the journey itself, Adams had attempted to molest and rape Thornley, who was ultimately strangled to death during the sexual abuse attempt itself.
+During the journey, Adams had attempted to molest and rape Thornley, who was ultimately strangled to death during the sexual abuse attempt itself.
 After murdering the girl, Adams removed Thornley's clothes, and disposed of her body in a remote forest.

-On March 15, 1978, nearly two months after her death, Thornley's body was discovered by a trio of men hunting for gophers in the same forest itself.
-At the time of the discovery, Thornley was stripped naked and rope was tied around her hands, and she was covered with plastic bags.
+On March 15, 1978, nearly two months after her death, Thornley's body was discovered by a trio of men hunting for gophers in the same forest.
+At the time of the discovery, Thornley was stripped naked, rope was tied around her hands, and she was covered with plastic bags.
 An autopsy report confirmed that the cause of Thornley's death was strangulation, although another forensic expert did not rule out the possibility of manual suffocation.

 Adams was arrested as a suspect after police linked him to an obscene phone call made to Thornley's family after her disappearance and death.